nus-cs2113-AY2122S1/ip/docs/README.md

 ### Showing help page: `help`

-Shows the help page with the list of commands available
+Shows the help page with the list of commands available.

 Format: `list`